Supernova constraints on lepton flavor violating ALPs

 In this paper, we compute the SN cooling constraints on LFV-ALPs that mediate $e$-$\mu$ lepton flavor violations.
 To properly compute the ALP luminosity, we consider the effects of ALP absorption in the SN.
 Moreover, we compute both ALP production and absorption terms up to the gain radius $R_g$.
 We note that our treatment consistently takes into account the ALP production between $R_\nu$ and $R_g$, which has been neglected in many previous studies.

-We consider three LFV-ALP production channels in the SN core: (i) muon decay, (ii) axion bremsstrahlung, and (iii) $e$-$\mu$ coalescence.
-The muon decay process is the dominant production channel for light ALPs with $m_a<m_\mu-m_e$, while the $e$-$\mu$ coalescence process is the dominant production channel for heavy ALPs with $m_a>m_\mu+m_e$.
-We note that the $e$-$\mu$ coalescence process has not been considered previously in the literature for the SN cooling constraints on LFV-ALPs.
-We find that the $e$-$\mu$ coalescence channel leads to the most stringent constraints on LFV-ALPs in the mass range of $\sim(115,280)$ MeV.
+We consider four LFV-ALP production channels in the SN core: (i) muon decay, (ii) lepton bremsstrahlung, (iii) $e$-$\mu$ coalescence, and (iv) semi-Compton.
+The muon decay process is the dominant production channel in the low-mass regime, while the $e$-$\mu$ coalescence process is the dominant production channel at high masses.
+In the intermediate mass range, the semi-Compton process provides the leading contribution, dominating over the lepton bremsstrahlung process.
+We note that the $e$-$\mu$ coalescence and semi-Compton processes have not been considered previously in the literature for the SN cooling constraints on LFV-ALPs.
+We find that the two new channels lead to the most stringent constraints on LFV-ALPs in the mass range of $\sim(105,280)$ MeV.

 \acknowledgments